antoniog675/HTML-CSS-Portfolio-Project/README.md

 <ul>
     <li>Contact and Community links</li>
         <ul>
-            <li>Contact information will be at the footer of the webpage, in all the webpages, when you click the "contact" it won't be in a seperate page, it will just shoot down to the bottom of the whole webpage.
-Email will be the main form of contact for queries</li>
+            <li>Contact information can be found at the bottom of all the webpages, this ensures that if they have any queries, or want to look at more images or reviews of the gym the can click on the Facebook and Instagram links to find these informations.
+Email link will also be available incase they want to be contacted through there instead of their personal/private accounts.</li>
-            <li>There will be community links at the bottom, this will be a form of contact as well, the facebook and instagram links will take you the the "alpha gym" page, where you can also contact the organisation with queries.</li>
+            <li>Email link will also be available incase they want to be contacted through there instead of their personal/private accounts.</li>
-            <li>Users that frequently visit the webpage can use the social media links to go to the community webpages where the can see constant updates of the gym and blogs.</li>
+            <li>Users that frequently visit the webpage can use the social media links to go to the community webpages where the can see constant updates of the gym, blogs and reviews.</li>
         </l>
 </ul>